RuthMaria/GoFinances-backend/README.md

 - Open the Dbeaver and create a new connection with Postgres.
 Change the port to 5432 and in the password, you type "docker", as you have defined above when create a postgres image on docker.

 - After that, create a new database in yout postgres connection inside Dbeaver.
-Write "gostack_desafio06_tests" in the database name
+Write "gostack_desafio06" in the database name.
+For run the tests, create another database call "gostack_desafio06_test".

 - Install dependencies